hack4impact-calpoly/five-cities-food-pantry/README.md

 ### Purpose

-{Short paragraph description of the non-profit mission and the purpose of this project.
-Who will this project help, why is it necessary.
-Impact of the project.}
 At Five Cities Christian Women's Food Pantry, the organization addresses food insecurities within neighborhoods and take actions to supply these needs.
 With the help of volunteers, donations of food come from a variety of locations such as grocery stores, generous individuals and families, schools, and congregational groups which then allows distribution into neighborhoods and families.
+With the help of our project manager, tech lead, designers, and developers, we aim to create a website application that allows the nonprofit to track their clients weekly to then create a monthly report.

 ### Team